-The mission of the bioengineering department is to advance human health and aid in the economic development of the region, state, and country by providing state-of-the-art, accessible, and affordable education at the undergraduate and graduate levels.
+The mission of the biomedical engineering department is to advance human health and aid in the economic development of the region, state, and country by providing state-of-the-art, accessible, and affordable education at the undergraduate and graduate levels.
 We seek to prepare our students for lives of skilled and ethical service to their communities by creating a free and open learning environment that fosters their intellectual growth, advances the frontiers of scientific inquiry, and contributes with distinction to the international community of scholarship.

-Specifically, the department strives to train biomedical engineers for careers that will bridge present knowledge into the next generation of bioengineers, cultivate leaders, and foster entrepreneurship to advance human health and well being in a new era of medicine through the integration of engineering principles, the physical sciences, and biology towards an improved understanding of biophysical phenomena, disease prevention, diagnostics, disease treatment, and health care systems and regulatory considerations.
+Specifically, the department strives to train biomedical engineers for careers that will bridge present knowledge into the next generation of technology, cultivate leaders, and foster entrepreneurship to advance human health and wellbeing in a new era of medicine.
+This is accomplished through the integration of engineering principles, the physical sciences, and biology towards an improved understanding of biophysical phenomena, disease prevention, diagnostics, disease treatment, and health care systems and regulatory considerations.
 We engage motivated and talented students in the classroom, laboratory and clinic, imparting to them the spirit of our mission as we prepare them for future careers as effective, knowledgeable, and ethical leaders in corporate, professional, and academic communities.

 Program Educational Objectives